Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-#### A data engineer is configuring a new DLT pipeline and is unsure what mode to choose.
-They are working with a small batch of unchanging data and need to minimize the costs associated with the pipeline.
+#### A data engineer is configuring a new DLT pipeline and is unsure what mode to choose.They are working with a small batch of unchanging data and need to minimize the costs associated with the pipeline.
 Which of the following modes do they need to use and why?
 Select one response